Complete guide: the consumer goods expansion accounting checklist

 Auditing your inventory becomes critical during an international expansion.
 Like in the previous segment, the first step is to make sure you can run the necessary audits.
 The second aspect is to ensure that the information you gather is timely and actionable.

-So go over your auditing capabilities and determine whether you are good to go with what you have or if a new auditing approach needs to be implemented.
+So, review your auditing capabilities and determine whether you are good to go with what you have or if a new auditing approach needs to be implemented.

 A practical way to approach your cash flow is to focus on these three areas:

-This doesn't mean it can’t be profitable, simply that you need to make sure that there are now unforeseen transaction fees or that the transaction fees you can’t avoid are managed as best as possible.
+This doesn't mean it can’t be profitable, simply that you need to make sure that there are no unforeseen transaction fees or that the transaction fees you can’t avoid are managed as best as possible.

-Here are three areas where you need to make sure you manage your fees.
+Here are three areas where you must ensure you manage your fees.

-• International Credit card transaction fees: Most banks that focus on serving local businesses often don't have competitive international transaction fees.
-So before moving forward with your existing banking solution, make sure that the international payment options you offer don’t incur fees that will dramatically impact your profit margin.
+• International credit card transaction fees: Most banks that focus on serving local businesses often don't have competitive international transaction fees.
+So, before moving forward with your existing banking solution, make sure that the international payment options you offer don’t incur fees that will dramatically impact your profit margin.

-• Transfer fees: Another area where many businesses take a hit is on transfer fees.
+• Transfer fees: Another area where many businesses take a hit is transfer fees.
 Many online selling platforms have unexpectedly high prices when transferring your funds to your Australian accounts.
 In some cases, you can incur double conversions, aggravating the problem.
 A double-conversion is where your payment processor converts your funds twice to multiple currencies.
 For example, it will first convert EUR to USD and then to AUD.

-In Conclusion
+In conclusion

 The good news is that Airwallex can offer you a series of scalable solutions that can make sure that your expansion to new markets is fast, efficient, and above all, profitable.

-Related article: The ultimate guide to paying overseas vendors
+[Related article: The ultimate guide to paying overseas vendors]

 Back to blog